Thursday, February 18, 2021

 • No difference in PSA response

 Xofigo seems to work especially well in men who are DDR+.
 The combination of PARP inhibitors and Xofigo may be especially effective.
-There is a trial in Australia of a PARP inhibitor combined with Lu-177-PSMA-617.
+A trial combining Xofigo with a PARP inhibitor (olaparib) and an immunotherapy (Keytruda) showed no more activity than a second second-generation hormonal, and the toxicity was a lot worse.

 These clinical trials examine the effect of DRD+ or PARP inhibitors on Xofigo effectiveness: